 This arena was previously used by Citizens Business Bank Arena and State Farm Arena.
 Ticket prices for the various events vary.
 Check the website for prices and event details.

 See Related: Best Family Hotels in San Francisco, California

 14. Take a Selfie with the Madonna of the Trail

 Address: 1010 N Euclid Ave, Upland, CA 91786-3201

 Each statue marks a point on the National Old Trails Road.
-Placed in the 1920s, each locality that hosts a statue cares for it, maintaining the monument to honor the legacy of the women who helped form the towns of the country.
+Placed in the 1920s, each locality that hosts a figure cares for it, maintaining the monument to honor the legacy of the women who helped form the country’s towns.

 See Related: Things to Do in Fresno, California